bhuwanb23/SustainAlign/README.md

 Did you know?
 India is the only country in the world with a legislated CSR law — yet ₹7,000+ crore goes unspent every year.
 Why?
 Because corporates can’t find credible NGOs, NGOs can’t prove impact, and regulators drown in compliance chaos.

-❌ Current CSR reality: 90 days of manual project search, fragmented reports, compliance risks, and greenwashing.
+❌ Current CSR reality: Days of manual project search, fragmented reports, compliance risks, and greenwashing.

-✅ With SustainAlign: 90 minutes to discover verified NGOs, align projects with SDGs, get AI-backed recommendations, and auto-generate MCA/SEBI + global ESG-ready reports.
+✅ With SustainAlign: Few minutes to discover verified NGOs, align projects with SDGs, get AI-backed recommendations, and auto-generate MCA/SEBI + global ESG-ready reports.

 SustainAlign is the first India-first, AI-agentic CSR & ESG platform It connects corporates, NGOs, and regulators through six specialized agents: